sumanghimire79/sumanghimire79/README.md

 - ⚡ Fun fact: ...
 -->

-I am Denmark based full-stack web developer. i would like to work in recent web-stack mainly on react, node and mysql.
+I am Denmark based full-stack web developer.
+I would like to work in recent web-stack mainly on react, node and mysql.

 🌱 I’m currently doing personal small apps.